Five Hurricanes score in double-figures in Miami win over Wake Forest

 Newton has been one of UM’s primary scoring options throughout his college career, and he started the first 20 games of the season.
 But he was struggling, and when sophomore standout Bruce Brown Jr. went down with a foot injury last week, he was moved to a bench role.

-Newton made the most of it against the Demon Deacons (9-14, 2-10 ACC), who have now lost nine of its last 10 games.
+Newton made the most of it against the Demon Deacons (9-14, 2-10 ACC), who have now lost nine of their last 10 games.

 “It’s just about being more aggressive and just looking in the mirror and knowing that I need to go out there and be me and play my game – do what I’ve been doing my whole life,” Newton said about how he has picked up his play the last two games.